25 Year Club (no hyphen) — A club recognizing faculty and staff who have at least 25 years of service to WMU.

 coursework — For consistency in WMU writing, use coursework (one word).

 courtesy titles — Do not use courtesy titles (Ms., Miss, Mrs., Mr.) in general writing.
-They may be used in directory listings, personal correspondence, direct quotations and other special situations.
+They may be used in personal correspondence, direct quotations and other special situations.
 If you use Ms., Miss or Mrs., use the title preferred by the individual to whom you are referring.

 current and currently (presently and at present) are overused and are frequently unnecessary.
 Instead of, "We currently have 200 students in the program," write, "We have 200 students in the program."